|Isle of Man||Italy|

 The NAMLC’s remit includes the making of Regulations for this purpose, and the development of a national plan of action to enable the competent authorities in Bermuda to coordinate policies and activities to combat money laundering, and to ensure the participation of Bermuda in the international effort against money laundering.

 4th Floor, Global House

 43 Church Street

-The Financial Intelligence Agency (“FIA”) was established by the Financial Intelligence Agency Act 2007 to act as an independent agency authorised to receive, gather, store, analyse and disseminate information relating to suspected proceeds of crime and potential financing of terrorism received in the form of Suspicious Activity Reports.
-The FIA may also disseminate such information to the Bermuda Police Service and foreign financial intelligence authorities.
+The Financial Intelligence Agency (“FIA”) was established by the Financial Intelligence Agency Act 2007 to act as an independent agency authorized to receive, gather, store, analyse and disseminate information relating to suspected proceeds of crime and potential financing of terrorism received in the form of Suspicious Activity Reports.
+The FIA may also disseminate such information to the Bermuda Police Service and foreign financial intelligence authority.

 The Bermuda Monetary Authority (“BMA”) is Bermuda’s financial regulator established under section 2 of the Bermuda Monetary Authority Act 1969.
 The BMA’s principal objects are enshrined in section 3 of that Act and its objectives and responsibilities include:

 supervising, regulating and inspecting any financial institution which operates in or from within Bermuda

 assisting with the detection and prevention of financial crime